Ironica/project-ironica/README.md

 Currently we have decided to abandon lots of features due to the time and resource limits.

--   Beepers
--   Platform/Platform locks
--   Specialist character
+-   Beepers/Platform/Platform locks/Specialist character at front-end
 -   Notification messages
--   Stamina system and other systems
+-   Stamina system and other systems for playground
--   Better error handling and error report system
+-   An elaborated error handling and report system
 -   Dancing character and other customized actions
 -   Real animations
--   Rendered in true 3d
 -   i18n
 -   ...